vyrjana/pyimpspec/README.md

 The sign of the imaginary part of the impedance and/or the phase angle/shift may be negative, but then that has to be indicated in the column header with a `-` prefix.
 Additional file formats may be supported in the future.

-`DataSet` objects can also be created from dictionaries.
+`DataSet` objects can also be turned into `dict` objects as well as created from them, which is convenient for serialization (e.g. using Javascript Object Notation).
-The contents of the `DataSet` can be transformed into a `pandas.DataFrame` object, which in turn can be used to output the data in a variety of formats (CSV, Markdown, LaTeX, etc.).
+The contents of the `DataSet` can also be transformed into a `pandas.DataFrame` object, which in turn can be used to output the data in a variety of formats (CSV, Markdown, LaTeX, etc.).

 ### Kramers-Kronig tests